bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 access tokens.

 Each access token MAY have different proofing mechanisms.
-If used, each access token MUST have different management URIs.
+If management is allowed, each access token SHOULD have different management URIs.

+[[ Editor's note: Do we need to specify that the management URIs are different if we require the token to be presented? ]]

 ## Interaction Capabilities {#response-interact}